darius-preda/rust-terminal/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/iYoQzOhX)
-# Rustybox
-Describe your solution for the homework.

 ## Verify

-Run the following commands to test your homework:
+Run the following commands to test:

 You will have to install NodeJS (it is installed in the codespace)